Baby chinchillas are adorable!

 Especially if you have never dealt with, raised, or cared for a baby chinchilla in the past.

+As you can see, it is not overly expensive and it will make your life much easier.
 You need to be keeping tabs on your chinchilla’s growth throughout the process.

-Proper Weight Guidelines for Baby Chinchilla’s
+Proper Weight Guidelines For Baby Chinchillas

+As a rule of thumb, baby chinchillas should weigh approximately 30 to 60 grams.
 Typically, you want to see some size and weight to a baby chinchilla, as this usually indicates strong health and a good chance of making it to adulthood.

+As your chinchilla continues to grow, the weight guidelines will change.
 I have a dedicated post discussing how much a chinchilla in adulthood should weigh that you can see here.

 Keep in mind that all chinchillas are different.

-A Baby Chinchilla Not Gaining Weight
+Baby Chinchilla Not Gaining Weight

 Most of the time, weight gain issues are like the problem that dogs sometimes have when they are pushed further from the mother.